Grand tourer

 A grand tourer (GT) is a type of car that is designed for high speed, long-distance driving with luxury specifications.
 The most common format is a front-engine, rear-wheel-drive two-door coupé with either a two-seat or a 2+2 arrangement.
 Grand tourers are often the coupé derivative of luxury saloons or sedans.
-Some models, such as the Ferrari 250 GT, Jaguar E-Type, and Aston Martin DB5, are considered classic examples of gran turismo cars.
+Some models, such as the Ferrari 250 GT, Jaguar E-Type, and Aston Martin DB5, are considered classic examples of grand tourers.

 The term is a near-calque from the Italian language phrase gran turismo, which became popular in the English language in the 1950s, evolving from fast touring cars and streamlined closed sports cars during the 1930s.

 Origin in Europe

 The grand touring car concept originated in Europe in the early 1950s, especially with the 1951 introduction of the Lancia Aurelia B20 GT, and features notable luminaries of Italian automotive history such as Vittorio Jano, Enzo Ferrari and Johnny Lurani.
 Motorsports became important in the evolution of the grand touring concept, and grand touring entries are important in endurance sports-car racing.
 The grand touring definition implies material differences in performance, speed, comfort, and amenities between elite cars and those of ordinary motorists.

-In the post-war United States, manufacturers were less inclined to adopt the "ethos of the GT car", preferring to build cars "suited to their long, straight, smooth roads and labor-saving lifestyles" with wide availability of powerful straight-six and V8 engines in all price-ranges like the 1955–1965 Chrysler 300.
+In the post-war United States, manufacturers were less inclined to adopt the "ethos of the GT car", preferring to build cars "suited to their long, straight, smooth roads and labor-saving lifestyles" with wide availability of powerful straight-six and V8 engines in all price ranges like the 1955–1965 Chrysler 300.
 Despite this, the United States, enjoying early post-war economic expansion, became the largest market for European grand-touring cars, supplying transportation for movie stars, celebrities and the jet set; notably the Mercedes-Benz 300 SL (imported by Max Hoffman), the Jaguar XK120, and the Ferrari berlinettas (imported by Luigi Chinetti).
 Classic grand-touring cars from the post-war era especially, have since become valuable cars among wealthy collectors.
 Within ten years, grand touring cars found success penetrating the new American personal luxury car market.